Frequently Asked Questions

 How long is the class?

 The full instructor led BLS class is scheduled to be 4 hours, the BLS renewal class is scheduled to be 2 hours, and the BLS skills session is scheduled to be 1 hour.
 Times may vary based on the number of students and if you need remediation in order to pass the class.
+First Aid classes are typically 3-4 hours long.
+DCF Parenting Classes are either 4, 8, 12, or 16 hours long.

 How long is the certification good for?

-All certifications are good for 2-years.
+All Heart Association and Red Cross certifications are good for 2-years.
+DCF certificates have no known expiration date.

 How large are the classes?